 The #teacherhero Campaign: SC Future Minds’ #teacherhero campaign profiles outstanding educators who set the standard in service and dedication to their communities.
 The social media and billboard campaign is elevating the image of teachers throughout the state and has engaged hundreds of thousands of people across South Carolina in just two years.

 My First Library: Early childhood literacy is critical to every student’s success.
 With founding partner Bojangles’ and supporting companies and organizations, My First Library builds at-home libraries for upcoming first-graders in high-need schools throughout the state.
 To date, we have given away 22,480 books across the state to students who may not otherwise have the resources to develop their reading skills.

-A Community Foundation for Education: We believe that small operations can have major impact; that’s why SC Future Minds hosts funds for public education programs that may not have the staff capacity to manage their resources with best in class accountability and transparency.
-To learn more about SC Future Minds’ services–including our online donation platform and long-term fund management, please email firstname.lastname@example.org.
+A Community Foundation for Education: Even small plans can have major impact; that’s why SC Future Minds hosts funds for public education programs that may not have the staff or legal capacity to manage resources with best in class accountability and transparency.
+Current programs include the Blythewood High School Education Foundation and the South Carolina National Board Network.